grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi turned to Cassandra and tapped her on the shoulder.
 "Any contacts on sonar Cassandra?"

 She pulled back a headphone.
-"Nothing... mechanical.
+"Nothing...mechanical.
 But the background noise of the ocean has changed Hemi.
 It sounds... weirdly energetic."

 "Hmm."
 Hemi picked up the other headset and made some adjustments.
 He listened for a moment and pulled the headset off.
 "Well, that complicates things.
 Seems like we drove right into that storm Shakes was predicting."

 "Fuck," said Percy.

 "Ohhh..." said Cassandra to herself, "so that's what a churned up surface sounds like."
 She filed away in her mind another almost-magical aspect of sonar.
-"But Hemi, I don't feel any storm affecting the _Prospect_?"
+"But Hemi, I don't feel any storm affecting the _Prospect_."

 "Even bad storms do not stir the water this deep."

 "On the surface though," said Percy, "it's another fucking matter."

-"...I hope Captain Shakes is alright."
+"I hope Captain Shakes is alright."
 Cassandra muttered a little blessing for his well-being.

 [//]: # (Cassandra is probably vaguely Catholic.)

 "How bad does that storm sound, Hemi?"
 Percy asked.

 "Significant, I would say.
-There could be ten meter waves up there."
+There could be ten-meter waves up there."

 "That's the kind of weather we're better off staying under."

 "At least while we still have any battery left," Hemi agreed.

 "Normally, that's the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
-If we go up now we can get the batteries charged up with very little chance of being found."
+If we go up now, we can get the batteries charged with very little chance of being found."

 "Running on the surface in the storm does provide a lot of cover --- the radar will be swamped and the ocean makes enough noise to cover our running diesels...
 But it could also swamp us or crack the _Prospect_'s spine."

-"She's a strong fuckin' boat Hemi, and with good pilots I think she can handle it.
+"She's a strong fuckin' boat, Hemi, and with good pilots I think she can handle it.
 Let's prep to surface."

 [//]: # (----- invisible character break)